um-grex/grex-docs/content/english/software/code-development.md

 We use the MKL's BLAS and LAPACK for compiling R and Python's NumPY package on Grex, and that's one example when threaded MKL can speed up computations if the code spends significant time in linear algebra routines by using SMP.

-Note that MKL also provides ScaLAPACK and FFTW libraries.
+MKL distributions also include ScaLAPACK and FFTW libraries.

 ### OpenBLAS
 ---

 The successor and continuation of the famous GotoBLAS2 library.
 It contains both BLAS and LAPACK in a single library, __libopenblas.a__ .
+Only the BLAS portion of the library is CPU-optimized though, so performance of LAPACK would lag behind Intel MKL.
 Use ''module spider openblas'' to find available versions for a given compiler suite.
 We provide both **32-bit** and **64-bit** indexes versions (and reflect it in the version names, like _openblas/0.3.7-i32_).
 The [performance of OpenBLAS](https://software.intel.com/en-us/articles/performance-comparison-of-openblas-and-intel-math-kernel-library-in-r) is close to that of MKL.

+OpenBLAS does not contain ScaLAPACK, which would have to be loaded as a separate module.

-### BLIS
+### AMD AOCL
 ---

+AMD provides its vendor-optimized version of [Blis](https://en.wikipedia.org/wiki/BLIS_(software)) and [FLAME](https://github.com/flame/libflame) libraries which are modern, C++ template based implementations of BLAS and LAPACK.
-[Blis](https://en.wikipedia.org/wiki/BLIS_(software)) is a recent, C++ template based implementation of linear algebra that contains a BLAS interface.
-On Grex, only **32-bit** indexes BLIS is available at the moment.
-Use ''module spider blis'' to see how to load it.
+Use ''module spider aocl'' to see how to load it.
+AOCL also includes ScaLAPACK for OpenMPI.

-### ScaLAPACK
+## ScaLAPACK
 ---
+[ScaLAPACK](https://www.netlib.org/scalapack/) is "a library of high-performance linear algebra routines for parallel distributed memory machines."

-MKL has ScaLAPACK included.
-Note that it depends on BLACS which in turn depends on an MPI version.
-MKL comes with support of OpenMPI and IntelMPI for the BLACS layer; it is necessary to pick the right library of them to link against.
+It is almost always used together with an optimized BLAS/LAPACK implementation.
+Being a parallel library, ScaLAPACK depends on BLACS, which in turn depends on an MPI library.

+Intel MKL includes ScaLAPACK with support of both IntelMPI and OpenMPI for the BLACS layer.
+MKL also provides ScaLAPACK in both 32bit and 64bit interfaces.
+It is thus necessary to pick the right library to link against.
 The [command line advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor) is helpful for that.

+AMD AOCL includes a single ScaLAPACK library compatible with OpenMPI 4.1.

+OpenBLAS does not come with ScaLAPAC and needs the separate module loaded for the later.

 ## Fast Fourier Transform (FFTW)
 ---